 West Palm Beach Motorcycle Accident Lawyer

 Motorcycle injuries unfortunately happen frequently in West Palm Beach.
-Some of our roads, such as West Palm Beach Boulevard, are even associated with such crashes.
-A person injured in a motorcycle crash might be finding that there’s often a bias against riders – an assumption that bikers are always reckless while driving.
+A person injured in a motorcycle crash might find that there’s often a bias against riders – an assumption that bikers are always reckless while driving.
 This makes it more difficult for them to obtain financial repayment for their medical bills, lost wages, lost earning capacity, pain and suffering and other damages.

 If you’ve been hurt in a West Palm Beach motorcycling accident, you must get the help of an experienced and skilled motorcycle accident lawyer.
 Talk to Philip DeBerard, Injury Attorney.
 Selected as the Best Personal Injury Attorney in the Treasure Coast by TCPalm, Mr. DeBerard and his team have achieved maximum settlements and verdicts for Floridian bikers.
 Your consultation with us is free.
 Call 800-299-8878 to schedule a free consultation.

 Just within 2021, a total of 118 motorcycle accidents occurred in nearby St. Lucie County, reports the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
 On average, that’s one accident every three days.
 These accidents sadly caused 99 injuries and 8 fatalities.

 In 2022, we’re getting a similar trend.
 From January 1 to September 29, 2022, the FLHSMV has already logged 88 motorcycling crashes in St. Lucie County, with 70 injuries and 2 deaths.